Senate confirms Ocheni, Hassan as ministers - Nigeria Today

 Senate confirms Ocheni, Hassan as ministers

+SENATE yesterday confirmed Prof Stephen Ocheni from Kogi State and Mr Suleiman Hassan from Gombe State as ministers of the Federal Republic of Nigeria.
+The nominees were confirmed after fielding questions from Senators at plenary.
+The confirmation of the nominees by the Senate followed a request by President Muhammdu Buhari in accordance with Section 147(2) […]

-The post Senate confirms Ocheni, Hassan as ministers appeared first on BusinessDay : News you can trust.
+The post Senate confirms Ocheni, Hassan as ministers appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG